Upper Fillmore Revitalization Project: Ten-Ichi closure

 In September 2024, Ten-Ichi, a family owned and operated Japanese restaurant on Fillmore Street since 1978 closed.
 Prior to the closure, ABC 7 reported that Steve Amano, the owner, felt they were "being strong-armed into closing".

 Additional closures

-In June 2024, Apizza, an "elusive affordable" pizza shop owned by a local restaurant group, and Noosh, a Mediterranean restaurant, both of which were located in buildings the UFRP purchased, shut down operations.
+In June 2024, Noosh, a Mediterranean restaurant, both of which was located in a building the UFRP purchased, shut down operations.

 In December 2024, a Starbucks location that had been "open since the early 1990s" and Alice & Olivia, a high end boutique connected to the Clay Theater closed.

 La Mediterranee

 La Mediterranee, a restaurant with legacy business designation, and which has been in its current location since 1979, was told they would need to move out when their lease was up in May 2025 so that UFRP could conduct a seismic retrofit and then bring in a "high-end retail tenant."
 However, in December, 2024, it was reported that La Med, as it is referred to, was given a four-year lease extension.